javiersuweijie/javiersuweijie.github.io/_posts/2014-3-3-Hello-World.md

 * clarity: 0.257165
 * concisness: 0.490752

-Although it did better than randomly guessing,
+Although it did better than randomly guessing, it's not really that much better.
+Will have to come back to this again in the future as this seems like the best way to advice users on what type of information they are missing.

+To do: Try including other features like category and length.

 ### Convolution Neural Network